Annual comprehensive eye health and vision examinations are important to diagnose eye diseases and many general health conditions.

 - Eye health examination occurs with a special instrument known as a biomicroscope.
 During this part of the examination, your doctor will examine the full structure and anatomy of your eye from the front surface to the inside of the eye.
 This includes assessing the health of the eyelids, cornea, conjunctiva, sclera, iris, lens, the fluid inside of the eye, the retina, optic nerve, blood vessels, and more.
 To best examine the full health of your eyes, a dilated eye examination is recommended.
 The dilation increases the size of the pupil which allows full views to the retina and interior of your eye.
 We also offer Optos Optomap screening to assess the internal eye health without dilation for certain patients.
 Not everyone qualifies for this screening.

-It is important to note that most of the above procedures can be performed on any patient, even in the case of young children, nonverbal patients, or disabled patients.
+It is important to note that most of the above procedures can be performed on any patient — this includes young children, nonverbal patients, and disabled patients.

 Dilated Eye Examination vs. Optomap Retinal Imaging